Sinnero/AIContextBuilder/README.md

 ## The Solution

-`[Repo Name]` automates this process.
+`AIContextBuilder` automates this process.
 Point it at a directory, choose your desired output format, and it will bundle the content for you:

 *   **Clipboard:** Copies all text content directly to your clipboard, ready to paste.
 *   **Text File (.txt):** Saves all text content into a single, well-formatted text file.